TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 This way the delivery of Akamai config changes is identical to that of application changes.

 Note that it still allows shit-hits-the-fan rollbacks: The first hour after activating a production property version, there's a quick fallback option.
-This can be activated, after which the active version defined in IaC can be aligned with the actual active version.
+This can be activated (stop the bleeding), after which the active version defined in IaC can be aligned with the actual active version (proper surgery).

 ## Terraform

-In general the Terraform module does a fine job in translating declarative Terraform config into Akamai API actions.
-Some things to consider:
+Overall the Terraform module does a fine job in translating declarative Terraform config into Akamai API actions.
+There are some things to consider:

 ### Version to be activated
 An activation is a [separate Terraform resource](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/property_activation).
 What happens under the hood is that if the version changes it will use Akamai's Property API (PAPI) to [create a new activation](https://developer.akamai.com/api/core_features/property_manager/v1.html#postpropertyactivations).